There aren’t any official statistics on how many bicycles are used in Emilia-Romagna simply because everyone cycles there, young and old.

 There are ten Ciclovie dei Parchi [Parks’ Cycle Paths] routes that traverse the area and its regional nature reserves.
 Enjoy the delicious scenery of the hill country and the plains, then take a few breaks to discover the natural beauty, history and architecture along the way.

 The Parks’ Cycle Paths are not the only ones to be travelled in our region.
-There is plenty to choose from among themed and scenic itineraries: the San Vicinio and the Romagna Toscana Cycling Routes climb the hills of Forlì and Cesena, then head into the Casentinesi forests, Monte Falterona and Campigna National Park, while Dante's Cycle Route connects Ravenna and Florence in the footsteps of the Supreme Poet.
-History, sea and nature then come together in the Rotta del Sale Bike Trail, a route connecting Cervia to Venice through the wonderful Po Delta Park.
+There is plenty to choose from among themed and scenic itineraries: the San Vicinio and the Romagna Toscana Cycling Routes climb the hills of Forlì and Cesena, then head into the Casentinesi forests, Monte Falterona and Campigna National Park, while history, sea and nature then come together in the Rotta del Sale Bike Trail, a route connecting Cervia to Venice through the wonderful Po Delta Park.

 Heading back to Emilia, the Santerno Cycle Route crosses the valley of the Santerno river from Imola to the hills of the Gypsum Vein of Romagna Regional Park, a UNESCO World Heritage Site.
 There are two great ways to explore the area around Bologna, the Ciclovia del Sole and the Ciclovia del Navile.
 The first is a 60-kilometre journey across the plains separating Mirandola from Bologna, the second an immersion in the world of industrial archaeology on the outskirts of the city.
 Finally, the Food Valley Bike is an excellent opportunity to combine exercise and good food through a three-stage route in the Parma lowlands.